benbenz/katapult/README.md

 # run the jobs and get active processes objects back
 processes = provider.run()

-# watch mode: wait + revive instances
+# watch mode: revive instances (started as daemon here)
 processes = provider.watch(processes)
-# OR wait for the activate proccesses to be done:
+# wait for the active proccesses to be done:
 processes = provider.wait_for_jobs_state(CloudRunProcessState.DONE|CloudRunProcessState.ABORTED,processes)
-# OR wait for all processes to be done
-provider.wait_for_jobs_state(CloudRunProcessState.DONE|CloudRunProcessState.ABORTED)

 # you can get the state of all jobs this way:
 processes = provider.get_jobs_states()